 - Cambridge Certificate of Advanced English: Grade C

 - Cambridge Certificate of Proficiency in English: Grade C

 Applications will be considered on a rolling basis during the admissions process, each November to June, until the course is full.
 You are encouraged to apply early as competition for places is intense.

-Enquiries may be directed to the Director of the M.Sc. in International Politics, Dr. Peter Stone.
+Enquiries may be directed to the Director of the M.Sc. in International Politics, Dr. Jesse Dillon Savage.
 We strongly advise that you read the page on frequently asked questions before contacting the course director.